 And if you like your spirits, why not head to the Whisky and Gin Festival in Inverness with tastings, master classes, food and live music?

 At the Kingsmills Hotel, you’re just a short distance from the rich Scottish culture and traditions of Inverness and the majestic Highlands.
-So, take a look at our variety of guest rooms, and take advantage of one of our Spring Special Offer.
+So, take a look at our variety of guest rooms, and take advantage of one of our Special Offers.
 Then, get ready to explore our beautiful region and its traditional Scottish delights.